Abdoulaye Kanté (footballer, born 2005)

-Abdoulaye Raslan Kanté (born 9 July 2005) is an Ivorian professional footballer who plays as a midfielder for Middlesbrough.
+Abdoulaye Raslan Kanté (born 9 July 2005) is an Ivorian professional footballer who plays as a midfielder for Saudi Pro League club Al-Ettifaq.

 Career

 As a youth player, Kanté joined the youth academy of French side Montfermeil.
 Following his stint there, he signed for the reserve team of French Ligue 1 side Troyes ahead of the 2022–23 season and was promoted to the club's senior team in 2023, where he made forty-seven league appearances and scored one goal.
 French newspaper L'Est éclair wrote in 2024 that he "made himself indispensable" while playing for them.

-During the summer of 2025, he signed for English side Middlesbrough.
+On 29 July 2025, Kanté signed for English Championship club Middlesbrough for an undisclosed fee signing a five-and-a-half year deal.

+On 30 January 2026, Kanté joined Ligue 2 club Saint-Étienne on loan until the end of the season, with an option to buy.

+On 30 August 2026, Kanté signed for Saudi Pro League club Al-Ettifaq for an undisclosed fee.

+International career

+Kanté was called up to the Ivory Coast U23s for a set of friendlies in March 2026.